Busting those equity release myths

 If your new home doesn't meet our lending criteria, you won't be able to transfer your lifetime mortgage.
 This will mean you'll need to pay off the outstanding loan and interest in full – and you may also need to pay an early repayment charge.
 But if your property is eligible for downsizing protection, you won't need to pay the early repayment charge.
 This feature is only available on lifetime mortgages applied for on or after 8 April 2019 and you need to have held your plan for three or more years.

-The reality is that you might consider equity release for any number of different reasons.
-It could be that you just want to make the most out of your retirement.
+The reality is, equity release should be a consideration after looking at all alternative options.
+You might consider equity release for any number of different reasons.
+It could be that you want to make the most out of your retirement.
 You may have had to put more pennies away in your younger days to afford your home.
 And as property prices have risen considerably over the years, your home could be worth more than it once was.
 So you can now use that extra value in your home to top up your retirement fund.
+There may be a few things you want to do to spruce up your home.
+You may need a little help covering healthcare costs.
+Or you want to support loved ones who are trying to get on the property ladder themselves.

 A better understanding means better decision making